Gaphorisms: Guerrilla Aphorisms

 ‡ This is aligned with an important tenet of UNIX philosophy (c.1978) due to Doug McIlroy, the inventor of UNIX pipes, viz., write programs to handle text streams, because text is a universal programmatic interface.

-2.29 Play It As It Lays
+2.29 Play It Where It Lies

-Vital performance data does not always come from your favorite performance tools.
+Vital performance data does not always come from your favorite performance monitoring tools.
 Sometimes it comes from wildly unexpected places.
 In my Guerrilla Capacity Planning class I tell a war story that occurred in the wee hours of one very anxious night.
 Some database performance engineers were frustrated trying to increase the throughput on a $5 million customer-evaluation platform and getting nowhere with their GUI-based performance tools.
 A successful sale, the next day, depended on maximizing customer throughput.

 shipwreck